political-memory/compotista/docs/openshift.rst

 Then, either wait for the daily cron to import data, either run it manually::

+    # Feel free to look around, use the find command and all to explore the
+    # container, there are logs for everything.
     rhc ssh -a compo

+    # Let's run this command in a tmux session in case our ssh connection goes
+    # down
+    TERM=xterm tmux

+    # Force execution of the daily cron.
     cron/bin/cron_runjobs.sh daily

 Then, to deploy a specific ref - which should be on the repo specified with